jonathancone/git-busy-tutorial/README.md

       Adding README file
   ```
-1. Compare the latest commit with the previous one
+1. Compare the latest commit with the previous one:

   ```shell
   $ git diff HEAD^